 Throughout your time at the Leonard Davis School, there are individuals standing ready to help you explore ideas, choose classes and programs, handle life’s difficult and unexpected moments, plan for graduation, and get ready for your first job or graduate school.

-The USC Leonard Davis School of Gerontology is full of people who share your wonderful dream of improving the quality of life for older adults, and it’s never too early to start building a vibrant, supportive academic, personal and professional network.
-We’re so glad you’re here, and we want to do all we can to help you succeed.
-I look forward to hearing from you!
+The USC Leonard Davis School of Gerontology is full of people who share your dream of improving the quality of life for older adults and are here to ensure you achieve it.
+We are committed to providing resources to help students build a vibrant, supportive academic, personal and professional network.

 Notice about Online Education